 Mushrooms are delicate little things.
 You don’t want to soak them because they will turn to mush but they generally come with a layer of dirt that needs to be cleaned.

 - Rinse them under cold water, do not submerge them.

 - Set aside to further air dry.

 - To remove the stems, most will pop off easily.

 - If not, use a paring knife to carefully cut around the bottom and then pop it off.

-These party pleasers are filled with a deliciously creamy filling.
+These crab-stuffed mushrooms are filled with a deliciously creamy filling.
 It is a little more creamy than crab dip and much more so than a crab imperial.

 Here are the ingredients.

 - Mushrooms– I like using white button mushrooms for appetizers.